What is SDLC?

-SDLC stands for software development life cycle.
-During that life cycle, there are six specific phases that dictate where the project is at during any specific point in time, and what comes next in terms of development.
-The various SDLC phases are requirement gathering and analysis, design, implementation or coding, testing, deployment and maintenance.
+During the agile software development life cycle, six specific phases dictate where the project is at any particular point in time, and what comes next in terms of evolution.
+The various SDLC phases are requirement gathering and analysis, design, implementation or coding, testing, deployment, and support.

 Understanding the Different SDLC Phases